 Dai-ichi Life Holdings, Inc. (the "Company") has established the following fundamental policy regarding its investor relations.

-The Company, through its IR activities, strives to disclose information regarding the Group’s management strategies, financial condition, financial results, and other topics to shareholders, investors and securities analysts (collectively the "Investors") in a timely and appropriate manner and enhance dialogue with the Investors.
+The Company, through its IR activities, strives to disclose information regarding the Group’s management strategies, financial condition, financial results, and other topics to shareholders, investors and securities analysts (collectively the "Investors") in a fair, timely and appropriate manner and enhance dialogue with the Investors.
 By making efforts to accurately deliver such information, the Company strives to gain the trust of and proper evaluation from the Investors.
 The Company also seeks to enhance the Group’s corporate value by taking into account the useful requests and opinions of the Investors in the meetings of its Executive Management Board and the Board of Directors.

 2. Systems for Disclosure of Corporate Information and Enhancement of Dialogue